Can You File Bankruptcy on Credit Cards? Here’s What It Actually Covers

 Key points:

 Chapter 13 works differently.
 Instead of wiping out debt immediately, you enter into a 3–5 year repayment plan.
-At the end of the plan, any remaining qualifying credit card debt is discharged.
+At the end of the plan, remaining qualifying credit card debt may be eligible for discharge, subject to court approval.

 Advantages of Chapter 13: